GyroSuperintelligence/BabyLM/guides/Genetics.md

 In GyroSI intelligence is formalised as a relativistic process grounded in lawful operations on structured states.
 Gyrogroup dynamics enforce invariants such as admissibility, monotonicity, and conservation of orbits in a way that mirrors how real actions are bounded by physical constraints.
 The system therefore does not simulate reasoning through averages but emulates it by only allowing what is structurally possible.
 This makes ethics an endogenous property.
 What cannot be done in the system corresponds to what cannot be sustained in reality, and the maintenance of coherence naturally encodes a form of ethical awareness without reliance on external heuristics.

 GyroSI operates purely on bytes and a finite 48-bit state.
 Each byte (256 possibilities) becomes an intron by a fixed XOR at the boundary and acts holographically on all 48 positions.
 The live state is always 6 bytes and points into unlimited passive memory.
-Selection is deterministic and non-competitive: a token is emitted only if its own intron path never moves the geometry away from that token's address and advances somewhere; otherwise a short, fixed recovery sequence applies.
+Selection is Traceable and non-competitive: a token is emitted only if its own intron path never moves the geometry away from that token's address and advances somewhere; otherwise a short, fixed recovery sequence applies.
 Memory cannot blow up: only non-zero 8-bit masks are stored, identical masks are interned, and per-state and per-token caps bound worst-case growth without changing behaviour.
 No temperatures, scores, or learned parameters are used anywhere.

 **Key Innovation**: GyroSI eliminates all arbitrary parameters through **endogenous parameter discovery**, where the system discovers its own operational constants from its physical structure.
 This ensures perfect alignment between the theoretical foundation and the practical implementation.